manishkprj/BikeSharingLinearRegression/README.md

   - Overall, this residuals vs. fitted values plot suggests that the regression model is performing well and that the assumptions underlying the model are being met.
 The model appears to be reliable, as indicated by the random scatter of residuals around the horizontal line at zero.

 - r2_score(y_true=y_test, y_pred = y_test_pred) = 0.81

-- Plotting y_test and y_pred to understand the spread
-	- Overall, this `y_test` vs `y_pred` plot suggests that the regression model is performing well and making accurate predictions.
-The model appears to be reliable, as indicated by the closeness of the points to the 45-degree line and the lack of systematic bias in the predictions.

 - Actual vs Predicted